scurvyirv/make-my-readme/newReadMe.md

-# Make me Readme!
+# Make My ReadMe

 ## Description
-Make me Readme generates readMe files using a streamlined series of questions
+This app generates readMe files by standardizing questions to create a universal outline of content

 ## Table of Contents
 - [Installation](#installation)